 Student Support Services will be provided for students who qualify through federal guidelines as stated in the Carl Perkins Career Education and Applied Technology Education Act of 2006, as amended.
-The qualifications may include individuals with disabilities, educationally and economically disadvantaged persons (including foster children), and individuals with limited English proficiency, single parents, individuals with limited English proficiency, single parents, individuals extra sex bias, and individuals in correctional institutions.
+The qualifications may include individuals with disabilities, educationally and economically disadvantaged persons (including foster children), and individuals with limited English proficiency, single parents, individuals with limited English proficiency, single parents, individuals participating in programs designed to eliminate sex bias, and individuals in correctional institutions.
 The new act provides for an increased focus on academic achievement of career and technical education students, strengthens connections between secondary and postsecondary education and improves state and local accountability.